GYC-lab/Slide-Extractor/README.md

 ## What's more

-If you want to convert the slides (or images) to a pdf file further, then I recommand my repository [img2pdf_in_batches](https://github.com/GYC-lab/img2pdf_in_batches). which may ease you from a lot cliks on Adobe Acrobat.
+If you want to convert the slides (or images) to a pdf file further, then I strongly recommand my repository [img2pdf_in_batches](https://github.com/GYC-lab/img2pdf_in_batches). which may ease you from a lot cliks on Adobe Acrobat.